nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 * The log files will be rotated and compressed after the configured number of hours.
 The number of hours can be configured in the `config.json` file
 * The number of files after which the old log files can be deleted can be configured in the `config.json` file
 * A detailed blog-post on logging in python with log rotation and compression can be found [here](https://nagasudhir.blogspot.com/2022/11/logging-in-python.html)
+* The above example rotates logs based on time.
+But this code can be customized to make the logs rotate based on size using the ````py
+RotatingFileHandler````

 ## Run the Syslog server as a windows background service with nssm
 * Create a batch file named `run_server.bat` and write the following in it